dwidemann/complex_neural_networks/readme.md

 This code uses the complex tensor built William Falcon.
 Be careful to read his description of the tensor and what operations are supported.
 The readme is under **pytorch_complex_tensor**.

-####
+#### To Run
- TO RUN

-* This notebook shows how to do operations and complex tensor.
-It's mostly a tutorial.
+This notebook is a tutorial on how to build complex layers with PyTorch.
 ```python
 cd notebooks
 jupyter lab complexLayer.ipynb